tasmota/docs/docs/Home-Assistant.md

 Tasmota uses [`DeviceName`](Commands.md#devicename) to name the device in Tasmota integration and [`FriendlyName<x>`](Commands.md#friendlyname) to name power outputs (switch or light entities in HA).

 ??? tip "Use templates to change the Module name"
     Setting the [template](Templates) name will change the Module name as well which will be reflected in Home Assistant.
 This helps in identifying when dealing with a large number of devices.
-Its nicer than having 10 Sonoff S31's or a bunch of TuyaMCU's"
+It's nicer than having 10 Sonoff S31's or a bunch of TuyaMCU's"
     ![Template name as Module name in Home Assistant](_media/templatemodule.png)

 !!! bug